 Infer the direction of the magnetic field.
-Don't forget that the beam is made of electrons, which are negatively charged!
+Don't forget that the beam is made of electrons, which are negatively charged! (answer in the back of the PDF version of the book)

 Homework problem 12 is a quantitative analysis of circular orbits.